 An employee shall be entitled to leave with pay up to and including the day of the funeral of an immediate family member.
-An immediate family member is identified in Clause 6.2.
+An immediate family member is identified in Clause 6.2 Can employees stay home to look after their family?
 The payment of leave on each occasion shall not exceed the number of hours worked by the employee in two (2) ordinary day's work.